OK, Google: how to optimize a website for voice search

 Although these technologies seem new, they have long been around for a while.
 It all began with text-to-speech and speech-to-text assistants, and then we got giants like Amazon Alexa, Google Home, Apple Siri, Microsoft Cortana, and more.

 Today, we will focus specifically on Google voice search.
 To activate it, users say “OK, Google” or “Hey, Google” to their smartphone with a Google page search open.
 On desktops, users need to tap on the microphone icon.

 The main goal of Google voice search is to quickly give users the desired result.
 By considering its usefulness and relevance, Google selects only one result to read out in voice.
 Others are simply shown on the page as usual.

 So let’s see what to do so that your website’s content becomes the chosen one — in other words, how to optimize a website for voice search.

-How to optimize a website for voice search
+How to optimize a website for Google voice search

-It is recommended that you identify the most common questions your customers have, and optimize your content so it provides relevant answers that could be chosen for snippets.
+It is recommended that you identify the most common questions your customers have, and optimizing for voice search your content so it provides relevant answers that could be chosen for snippets.

 The optimal length of a featured snippet is 29 words.
 H-tags, lists, and bullet points are especially welcome.

 When users type Google searches, they make them a little abrupt and incomplete.
 But when they talk to a voice assistant, it’s like talking to a human, so their queries become fuller.
 Compare “best fish restaurant in Toronto” and “what is the best fish restaurant in Toronto?”

 As a result, voice search phrases are usually three-to-five word long as opposed to typed ones that are one-to-three word long.
 Queries more often include questions like “what,” “where,” “how,” “why,” and so on.
 The keywords will be longer as well — so-called long-tailed keywords.